genbid007-ml/churn_model/README.md

-4. greate new dev branch and switch for developement
+4. create new dev branch and switch for developement

 git checkout -b dev